You are here

 Where can I get more information?

-Use the following keywords to help you search for organizations that can answer questions and provide printed or electronic information on Specific Language Impairmente:
+Use the following keywords to help you search for organizations that can answer questions and provide information on Specific Language Impairment:

 For more information, contact us at:

 1 Communication Avenue